-Three library locations located in the western, central, and eastern portions of Roseville.
+- Three library locations located in the western, central, and eastern portions of Roseville.

-500,000+ visitors annually to our three locations.
+- 500,000+ visitors annually to our three locations.

-Interlibrary loan requests available from other library systems for items not found in our collection.
+- Interlibrary loan requests available from other library systems for items not found in our collection.

-Knowledgeable and friendly staff.
+- Knowledgeable and friendly staff.

-A literacy program that can help adults improve their basic reading and writing skills.
+- A literacy program that can help adults improve their basic reading and writing skills.

 History of the Roseville Public Library

 The Roseville Public library was signed into existence by the City of Roseville’s Board of Trustee (City Council), William Sawtell, on the 16th of January 1911 under city ordinance number 37.
-In 1912, with the assistance of the renown philanthropist Andrew Carnegie, the Roseville Public Library opened its doors to citizens of the region, assisting them in their reading and information needs.
-Located at 557 Lincoln Street the Carnegie building still stands and serves as a museum for Roseville's cultural heritage.
+In 1912, with the assistance of the renowned philanthropist Andrew Carnegie, the Roseville Public Library opened its doors to citizens of the region, assisting them in their reading and information needs.
+Located at 557 Lincoln Street, the Carnegie building still stands and serves as a museum for Roseville's cultural heritage.